Legal

 Legal Ombudsman

-Alternative complaints bodies such as Ombudsman Services, ProMediate and Small Claims Mediation exist which are competent to deal with complaints about legal services should both you and our firm wish to use such a scheme.
+Alternative complaints bodies such as ProMediate exist which are competent to deal with complaints about legal services but we do not agree to use such a scheme.